Rezonnn/SpaceX-Tracker/README.md

 A **Python** command-line app that uses the **SpaceX public REST API** to show **live launch data**.

-This project is a completely different type from web dashboards:
 - **Language:** Python 3
 - **Type:** Interactive **terminal / CLI** application
 - **Focus:** API consumption, data parsing, and rich terminal UI